yangwenbo99/ssd1306_mecronomit/README.md

 The function `add_text()` is an adapter for those who use the method with the same name from <https://github.com/fizban99/microbit_ssd1306>

+## Notes

+Clear the screen before you put any text.
+It doesn't matter if you want to override some characters using other character, but you should not try to override images by characters.

 ## Demo